theRenard/Yummi-Cal/README.md

 	this function is very easy to implement, you should call it everytime you need to set the font size, like on $(document).ready(); and/or on $(window).resize();

-	If you need to set it on every window resize, then you this event https://github.com/louisremi/jquery-smartresize.
+	If you need to set it on every window resize, maybe you can use this event https://github.com/louisremi/jquery-smartresize.

 	function datePickerTextSize() {